podhmo/dictknife/docs/source/commands.md

 ### normalize option

-If input data is yaml format, the type of keys are maybe not one type.
+If input data is yaml format, the types of keys are maybe not one type.

 ```bash
 $ cat <<-EOS > status.yaml